OriolGraCar/InteractMaker/Report.md

+\begin{center}
+{\huge Interact Maker}
+\end{center}

 # Introduction

+Enzymes are very efficient catalysts for biochemical reactions, they provide the suficient speed to the diverse needed reactions in living organisms to keep them functionin.
+Most enzymes are proteins but RNA can also fill catalytic functions.
+As life has become more complex so do the metabolic pathways and the enzymes necesssary to follow those big reaction chains, adding more steps in the pathways and more enzymes.
+Macro-complexes, then, originate as a way of clustering enzymes to speed up the chain of reactions that the metabolites need to go through.
+Thus, understanding how macro-complexes are structured and how enzymes interact became a key feature to understand.

+Another example of the importance of enzyme macro-complexes is the allosteric between the enzymes in the complex.
+This adds up a whole world of interactions and behaviours of the enzymes depending on different conditions.
+One remarkable case is the hemoglobin, that each chain regulates the affinity to oxigen of the others.

+Independently of the enzymes most of the proteins gain their functionallity when interacting with other proteins as dimers or trimers or any with any number of proteins.
+In this regard, protein complexes in the interactome provide practical drug targets for drug discovery, as by impeding the formation of the complex one can avoid the activation of its components.

+Additionally, macro-complexes are key in the structure of organisms being necesary to build large protein entities that sustain the shape and architecture of their bodys.
+Such are microtubules or actine filaments, collagen or even the capsides of virus.

 The objective of the software provided is to reconstruct pdb's from interactions.
 This feature is interesting for example when you want to build a huge macrocomplex such a virus capside or similar because they are extremely difficult to crystallize, so, usually, the approach followed is to crystallize only the asymmetrical part and then build the biological assembly using that.

 # Index